 One secret in life, when we feel overloaded with tasks and responsibilities, is to avoid thinking all of them together.
 It is easy to go crazy if you do not do that.
 The trick is to attack first the small tasks that we are able to confront, and as a result, to start having small winnings that will give us the courage, the strength and the experience needed to go further and to attack the larger fights and issues.
-Remember always that first we learn to walk, and then later on we learn to run.
+Remember always that first we learn to walk, and then, later on, we learn to run.
 It is exactly the same in business.

 Learn and practice meditation

-It is true that our energy levels increase with meditation, not to mention that we feel very relaxed afterwards.
+It is true that our energy levels increase with meditation, not to mention that we feel very relaxed afterward.
 As a result, try to learn a correct way to meditate (this is important) and then please try to practice it as often as possible.
-You will be amazed with the results, after a period of continuous practice.
+You will be amazed by the results, after a period of continuous practice.
 After all, “We are not human beings having a spiritual experience; we are spiritual beings having a human experience.” – Pierre Teilhard de Chardin (French Philosopher)

 Find a business partner

 Finally, there is also the solution to find a business partner that is willing to share your goals.
-Search for a business partner that will be an asset for your business not a liability.
-What I mean is, that you should choose someone who is committed like you and who has the right credentials to be your business partner.
+Search for a business partner that will be an asset for your business, not a liability.
+What I mean is, that you should choose someone who is committed as you are, and who has the right credentials to be your business partner.
 Do not make a quick choice just to feel relaxed for a short period of time because at the end you may lose your business.